 I am unpacking my library.
 Yes, I am.
 The books are not yet on the shelves, not yet touched by the mild boredom of order.
 I cannot march up and down their ranks to pass them in review before a friendly audience.
 You need not fear any of that.
-Instead, I must ask you to join me in the disorder of crates that have been wrenched open, the air saturated with the dust of wood, the floor covered with torn paper, to join me among the piles of volumes that are seeing daylight again after two years of darkness.
+Instead, I must ask you to join me in the disorder of crates that have been wrenched open, the air saturated with the dust of wood, the floor covered with torn paper, to join me among the piles of volumes that are seeing daylight again after two years of darkness.2

 His erudition was great, but he was no scholar; his subject matter comprised text and their interpretation, but he was no philologist; he was greatly attracted not by religion but by theology and the theological type of interpretation for which the text itself is sacred, but he was no theologian.
 He was a born writer, but his greatest ambition was to produce a work consisting entirely of quotations.

 Finding meaning inversely proportional to a thing’s size must have made for excruciatingly intense living.
 Importance through time becomes memory.

-He collected boxes and files of quotes, each annotated and indexed, which he kept, along with his books, in his Paris apartment.
+For years, a lifetime in fact, Benjamin collected boxes and files of quotes, each annotated and indexed, which he kept, along with his books, in his Paris apartment.
 What a sight!

 A collector as he ought to be—ownership is the most intimate relationship that one can have to objects.
 Not that they come alive in him; it is he who lives in them.
 So I have erected one of his dwellings, with books as the building stones, before you, and now he is going to disappear inside, as is only fitting.

-When the Nazis marched into Paris, Benjamin had already fled, but his apartment—and all his quotations and books remained.
+When the Nazis marched into Paris, Benjamin had already fled, but his apartment—and all his quotations and books—remained.

 There is a passage in Elie Wiesel’s Night, the horrifying story of his incarceration in Auschwitz, that might illuminate Benjamin’s mentality.
 Wiesel wrote of the moment hope failed: “Our beloved objects we carried with us from place to place were now left behind in the wagon and with them, finally, our illusions.”